CraigTheNerd/phpproducts/README.md

 PHP Products is a code assessment I was asked to complete.

-This is the initial solution to the two problems I was tasked to complete.
+This MVC Core branch implements a MVC approach to the project to offer an extensible approach to the code.

 Application Demo - https://phpproducts.dicitil.co.za/

 ##  The PHP Logic

-This is an initial take on the code.
-Further changes are to come...
+I'm happy with the MVC structure.
+Next I'll implement the products logic.

 ## The Front End